-Staff are requesting that the Program Planning Committee recommend approval of the response time standard to the Board and that the DSB submit to the MOHLTC the new response time plan as attached to this report.
-As indicated previously, staff will monitor the plan and its effectiveness and only pursue a change in the plan, in year, if necessary.
+The Manitoulin-Sudbury DSB will submit the new response time plan to the MOHLTC as attached to this report.
+As indicated previously we will monitor the plan and its effectiveness and only pursue a change in the plan, in year, if absolutely necessary.